nafarlee/git-good/README.md

 and they are all delicious!
 ```

-This is the reason that Git introduces a new commit when doing a non-fast forward based merge.
+This is the reason that git introduces a new commit when doing a non-fast forward based merge.
 There is a possibility that entirely new lines will be introduced, and there needs to be some unique commit that represents these unique changes.

 You should not actually finalize the merge until you resolve each of these conflicts, unless you want the commit markers to actually be in your source code!

-## Useful Git Commands
+## Useful git Commands

 --------------------------------------------------------------------------------